yulong-lu/My_Wind_Power_Forecast/README.md

 </div>

-This is an official implementation of xPatch: [xPatch: Dual-Stream Time Series Forecasting with Exponential Seasonal-Trend Decomposition](https://arxiv.org/).
+This is an official implementation of [xPatch: Dual-Stream Time Series Forecasting with Exponential Seasonal-Trend Decomposition](https://arxiv.org/).

 ## Model Overview